-The results of our RCOI as of March 1, 2018 are as follows:
+The results of our RCOI as of March 1, 2019 are as follows:

-- 100% of surveyed suppliers, excluding the Mobileye-unique suppliers, provided a CMRT in response to our supply chain survey request. - The surveyed suppliers identified 267 operational smelter and refiner facilities which may process the necessary conflict minerals contained in the products provided to us. - We know or have reason to believe that a portion of the conflict minerals processed by 40 of these 267 smelters and refiners may have originated in the Covered Countries and may not be solely from recycled or scrap sources.
+- 98% of surveyed suppliers provided a CMRT in response to our supply chain survey request. - The surveyed suppliers identified 257 operational smelter and refiner facilities which may process the necessary conflict minerals contained in the products provided to us. - We know or have reason to believe that a portion of the conflict minerals processed by 42 of these 257 smelters and refiners may have originated in the Covered Countries and may not be solely from recycled or scrap sources.

-Mobileye conflict mineral due diligence efforts are substantially incorporated into our conflict minerals program.
-As of March 1, 2018, 51 of the 75 Mobileye-unique suppliers, approximately 68%, had provided a CMRT in response to our supply chain survey request, and the information provided by those suppliers is incorporated into the results of our RCOI and the Results of our Due Diligence Measures section below.
-As of the filing date of this Report, an additional 9 Mobileye-unique suppliers provided a CMRT, thus increasing the Mobileye-unique supplier response rate to 80%, but our supplier due diligence with these remaining suppliers is ongoing.
+This data includes suppliers to Mobileye, a company Intel acquired in 2017.
+Mobileye conflict mineral due diligence efforts are completely incorporated into our responsible minerals program.
+Of the 277 surveyed suppliers, 53 were suppliers to Mobileye that were not otherwise part of the Intel supply chain ("Mobileye-unique" suppliers).
+As of March 1, 2019, 47 of the 53 Mobileye-unique suppliers, approximately 89%, had provided a CMRT in response to our supply chain survey request (compared with 68% in the previous year's Report).
+The information provided by those suppliers is included in the results of our RCOI and the Results of our Due Diligence Measures below.
+Our response rate for Mobileye-unique suppliers has improved since last year, but is not meeting the overall goal that Intel expects from its supply chain (excluding Mobileye-unique suppliers, our supplier response rate was 100%).
+Intel's supplier due diligence with these remaining suppliers is ongoing and we are continuing work on our escalation paths to increase the response rate.